Wild wreck caught on camera in Salem, NH as car slams into guardrail, bursts into flames

 He said his heart sank when he saw two car seats in the back seat.

-“I saw two car seats and I thought maybe there were kids in the car,” Rivera said through a translator, “so I quickly opened the back doors and I started to shuffle through because everything that was in the trunk had shifted forward and thank God I did not find any children.”
+“I saw two car seats and I thought maybe there were kids in the car.
+So I quickly opened the back doors and I started to shuffle through because everything that was in the trunk had shifted forward and thank God I did not find any children,” Rivera said.

 The good Samaritan recalled hearing the screams of pain coming from the passenger seat.